 Opening a Unit Checking Account

 Every unit will eventually need to have a checking account.
 Sometimes this gets confusing for the newly organized unit because banks demand a federal tax number to open an account.
-You would not want to use your social security number for this purpose because all financial transactions are attributed to the individual unit leader providing his or her Social Security number.
+Do not use your social security number for this purpose because all financial transactions are attributed to the individual unit leader providing his or her Social Security number.
 This obviously could pose problems!
 Here are two approaches.
 We will start with the fastest method “Plan A.”

 Due to the charter agreement and tax laws, Units are “subordinate” to your chartered partner.
 Some chartered partners are willing to allow units to use their tax number so their unit will be able to obtain a checking account.
 This is perfectly legal, but some chartered partners have concerns.
 If your chartered partner does not feel they can help you in this fashion, don’t worry.
 (Note: in the past decade there have been 1 or 2 exceptions to this).
 Go to Plan B.